nixpulvis/nixpulvis.github.io/index.md

 I’m originally from Colorado and moved to Boston to attend Northeastern University, graduating with a Bachelor's in Computer and Information Science.
-Afterwards I moved to Silicon Valley to work for Apple's iPhone Hardware team.
+Afterwards I moved to Silicon Valley to work for Apple's iPhone Hardware team, grew displeased with Apple and the Bay Area and moved back to Boston.
-However, I fell out of love with Apple and the west coast in general.
-Now I'm getting back into academia and [research](/research).

 You can view my [resume](/resume.pdf) for more information.